wg34projects/XMC4500-3Daccel-TASK/README.md

 - big picture

-Simple wooden construction for the servos
+Simple wooden construction for the servos.

 | big picture |
 |-------------|